rstudio/seamonster/plumber/plumber-ide/plumber-ide.md

 ![](img/browser-plot.png)
 ![](img/browser-text.png)

-The user could also make a request to the endpoint using curl.
+The user can also make a request to the endpoint using curl.

 ![](img/plumber-curl.png)

-In addition to creating RStudio projects based off of plumber, existing projects can also include plumber endpoints.
+In addition to creating RStudio projects based on plumber, existing projects can also include plumber endpoints.
 The new file dropdown in RStudio includes an option to create a new Plumber API.

 ![](img/plumber-new-file.png)